 Benefits of using salvia dried leaves

 A teaspoon of Salvia dried leaves is packed with meaningful nutrients such as vitamin K, Iron, Fat, Carbs, Protein and 1% calcium.
 Additionally, salvia contains small amounts of zinc, magnesium and copper that play a vital role in your body.
 Loaded with antioxidants such as polyphenols, the Salvia dried leaves help in strengthening your body’s defence.
 The result is the neutralization of harmful free radicals that cause chronic diseases.
-Antioxidants also reduce oxidative stress levels in your body, aside from lowering the risk of cancer and memory retention.
+Antioxidants also reduce oxidative stress levels in your body and memory retention.
 Its antiseptic effects make Salvia dried leaves also helpful in killing microorganisms.
 Consequently, consumption of salvia destroys oral germs that cause dental abscesses and digestive parasites that result in infections.
 You will also experience sharpened focus and concentration, which useful when meditating.

 Usage and dosage of salvia dried leaves

 When crushed, the dried leaves can be smoked through bongs and pipes.
 Smoking is the most common means of consuming Salvia and inhaling the smoke leads to more intense psychedelic experiences.
 Furthermore, users can also boil the dried leaves in water to form a highly beneficial tea, full of nutrients.
 By boiling, Salvinorin A and B, the most powerful natural psychoactive compound, is released into the drink.
 The result is intense trips and more meaningful benefits to your body.
 Chewing the leaves is another way of ingesting salvia, however, it leads to milder effects.
 Regardless, the effects last longer since the compounds are quickly absorbed into the mouth tissues.

 Exemptions from using salvia dried leaves